cornishcoder1/The-Green-Lorry/README.md

 - Mozilla Firefox
 - Safari

-Within Chrome and Safari, the following breakpoints were checked and corresponding media queries were used:
+Within Chrome and Safari, the following breakpoints were checked:
 - Large screen sizes from 1200px and down
 - Medium screen sizes from 837px and down
 - Small screen sizes from 652px and down
+- Extra small screen sizes from 512px and down

+Media query required:
 - Extra small screen sizes from 512px and down

 The following emulated devices have been tested in Dev Tools:
 - iPhone 5/SE